jumanamp/driftomaniac/about/index.md

 Apart from workouts and yoga, I like playing cards and board games.
 I love traveling and I wish to cover maximum of planet earth before
 I am gone.

 I sincerely aspire to work towards encouraging and promoting girls into tech/programming.
-I donot have a solid plan yet, but is one of the major ones in my bucket list for my 30's.
+I do not have a solid plan yet, but is one of the major ones in my bucket list for my 30's.

 Find me on: [LinkedIn](https://www.linkedin.com/in/jumanamp/ "Jumana's LinkedIn Profile")